 “We are highly appreciative of Dr. Rossi and his family’s contribution to our campus,” says Dr. Allan Jones, Regional Associate Dean, Interior.
 “The Tree of Life has become a showpiece for us all to enjoy and feel inspired.”

 The Tree of Life was installed in the Reichwald Health Sciences Centre over three days in June 2013.
-A special thanks is owed to Stewart Turcotte, owner of Hambleton Galleries and Susan Belton, curator of the Public Art Collection for their work on the project.
+A special thanks is owed to Stewart Turcotte, owner of Hambleton Galleries, Susan Belton, curator of UBCO’s Public Art Collection and to Vancouver’s Pauline Boyle the initiator and driving force behind the project.

 Posted in SMP News | Tagged Southern Medical Program